Leslie speaks with Vera Sharav, a holocaust survivor and human rights activist, on how current events parallel Nazi Germany.

 Leslie: Yes, I agree.

 Vera: They think they can control.
 It’s not true.
 A lot of things happen.
-Then somebody, for whatever reason, either he messes up or on purpose, something happens and it wasn’t planned.
+Then somebody, for whatever reason, either he messes up or, on purpose, something happens, and it wasn’t planned.

-Leslie: Yeah, I think the two keywords here are hubris and evil, but yeah, we’re near the end and I’d really like to ask you one final question, which is we’re living through very concerning times, very dark times when you wake up and realize that the people who are in control are actually truly evil and malevolent.
+Leslie: Yeah, I think the two keywords here are hubris and evil, but yeah, we’re near the end, and I’d really like to ask you one final question, which is we’re living through very concerning times, very dark times when you wake up and realize that the people who are in control are actually truly evil and malevolent.
 That’s pretty uncomfortable for most people.
 We are up against a very big opponent.
 And I just wonder what, you know, sage words of advice you would have to people about what they can do.
 How can the average person make a difference?
-What are some practical ways or, what do you advocate for engagement of average people so that they can make a difference in order to right this ship?
+What are some practical ways, or what do you advocate for engagement of average people so that they can make a difference in order to right this ship?

-Vera: Well, right away, the people who are listening to this are already connected and connection is really very important, both for your mental health, because you can’t do this alone, the worst thing.
+Vera: Well, right away, the people who are listening to this are already connected, and connection is really very important, both for your mental health, because you can’t do this alone, the worst thing.
 And in fact, when they had the lockdowns in isolation, that was one of the worst things.
 Most, especially the elderly who were trapped, it’s extremely cruel.
 And if you know anything, the worst punishment for prisoners is isolation.
 People were made that way, that we need each other.
 And so people, and I feel very strongly that people need to connect, make new friends.
-I mean, I have more friends now than before for sure.
+I mean, I have more friends now than before, for sure.
 There are many people one needs to reach out to.
 I think that look, we are the many, no matter how powerful and whatever, they’re a very, very minuscule number.

-And with all their hubris, that only is their Achilles heel really.
+And with all their hubris, that only is their Achilles heel, really.
 They believe they can’t do wrong.
 They can’t make the mistake.
-Well, we’ll see, I don’t think that’s… it’s not the end of the story, but I think it’s so important to reach out, and this has to be really with groups.
-It’s hard for individuals I understand that.
+Well, we’ll see.
+I don’t think that’s… it’s not the end of the story, but I think it’s so important to reach out, and this has to be really with groups.
+It’s hard for individuals.
+I understand that.
 But to reach out to those who are already skeptical or altogether say, oh, this is all nonsense.
 They are, you know, we’ve got quite a few million people in the United States who could, if they rise up, stop the whole thing.
 I don’t think the human species are going to go down just like that, but it does take everyone to really stand up to their requirement at this point in history.

 Leslie: Well, Vera, I want to thank you so much for taking the time to be with me today and with our followers.
 And just to talk about some of the most important issues that we’re facing today in the world.
-It’s not just in this country, it’s in the world, right?
+It’s not just in this country; it’s in the world, right?
 This is a global plague on humanity.
 And what you said that they are the few that is absolutely true.
 We are the many, and if we just stand up and stand together, we will defeat them.
-Whether it’s tomorrow or in a year or 10 years, I don’t know, but we will defeat them.
+Whether it’s tomorrow or in a year or ten years, I don’t know, but we will defeat them.
 Thank you so much.
 I really appreciate it.